 We are Elbi Digital, our mission is to inspire everyday philanthropy.
 We want to transform philanthropy from a worthy pastime of the rich and famous into something that any one of us can do, at any given moment.
-Our mobile application (the “App”) curates small, shareable good deeds to encourage users of our App to give a small amount of their time talent, or money to charity.
+Our web and mobile applications (“products”) curates small, shareable good deeds to encourage users of our products to give a small amount of their time talent, or money to charity.

 Elbi respects your privacy and is committed to protecting your personal data and being transparent about how we collect and use your data.
 We will comply with any data protection legislation currently in force.
 This Privacy Notice, together with our Terms and conditions(provided here), explains how we use any personal information that you provide or which is provided to us by third parties.

 By visiting our website, using any of our proucts, or responding to social media posts, you are accepting and consenting to the practices described in this Notice, so please read it carefully.
 Any changes we make to this Privacy Notice will be posted on this page, so remember to check back again if you are a regular user.

 This Privacy Notice is provided in a layered format so that you can click through to the specific areas set out below.

 2 The personal data we collect from you, how we collect and how we use it:

 d.
 Job applicants

 e.
 Our current and former employees, volunteers and trustees

 5 Where we store and process your information

 6 Your legal rights (including your right to request a copy of your data)